0097eo/BottomlessCocktails/README.md

 ## Description

 Bottomless cocktails is a single page application where a user is able to view a list of random cocktails on loading the page.
-THe user is also able to search for a spaecific cocktail and view the details such as a representative picture of the cocktail, the ingredients and measurements, and the serving glass.
+The user is also able to search for a specific cocktail and view the details such as a representative picture of the cocktail, the ingredients and measurements, and the serving glass.
 This SPA uses TheCocktailDB API for its data fetches.

 ## Getting Started